rickballard/CoCivium/amendments/README_amendments.md

-# Amendments in CoCivium
+# Amendments in CoCivium™

-The Amendments scroll defines how CoCivium evolves—gracefully, transparently, and without fracture.
+The Amendments scroll defines how CoCivium™ evolves—gracefully, transparently, and without fracture.

 It outlines: